-Curative services for reproductive and sexually-related gynaecological problems are provided through maternity units and gynaecology/urology and other outpatient clinics within hospitals and health centres.
-Although STDs can be treated in most health facilities, there are however, only two specialised treatment centres, one in Nairobi and the other in Mombasa.
+reproductive sexually-related Curative services for and gynaecological problems are provided through maternity units and gynaecology/urology and other outpatient clinics within hospitals and Although STDs can be treated in most health health centres. facilities, there are however, only two specialised treatment centres, one in Nairobi and the other in Mombasa.
 A major flaw in the provision of reproductive health services is the persistence of low quality care in most public facilities.
-This is attributed to over-crowding, shortage of essential commodities and supplies, and the unfriendly attitude of some service providers.
+This is attributed to overcrowding, shortage of essential commodities and supplies, and the unfriendly attitude of some service providers.

 Cost-sharing was introduced in Government institutions as part of the Structural Adjustment Programmes in the late 1980s.
-Preventive and health promotion services including FP, antenatal care and immunisation were, however, free of charge.
+Preventive and health promotion services including FP, ante-natal care and immunisation were, however, free of charge.
 A small fee is levied on curative and in-patient services at hospital levels.